State of the North 2020

 Northern Australia health service delivery situational analysis

-This project will identify key challenges and opportunities facing the northern Australian health service delivery sector and explore potential developmental scenarios and/or identify the most strategic research projects and development priorities for further investment.
-This will include but not be limited to infrastructure, clinical issues, policy, new models of care, investment, knowledge, training and human capital gaps and the research or alternative solutions to address them.
-A consortium of health service delivery providers across northern Australia will bring substantial applied research experience in northern Australia including in health services, indigenous health and tropical health.
-Their membership in the consortium will strengthen the quality and relevance of the synthesis and analysis, ensuring ownership of the analysis outputs by the health sector and providing a strong foundation for the growth and development of the northern Australia health service delivery sector.
+This project identified key challenges and opportunities facing the health service delivery sector in northern Australian.
+It explored potential developmental scenarios and identified the most strategic research projects and development priorities for further investment.
+This included, but was not limited to, infrastructure, clinical issues, policy, new models of care, investment, knowledge, training, and human capital gaps, as well as research or alternative solutions to address them.
+A consortium of health service delivery providers across northern Australia brought contributed substantial applied research experience in areas such as health services, Indigenous health, and tropical health.
+Their involvement strengthened the quality and relevance of the synthesis and analysis, ensured ownership of the outputs, and provided a strong foundation for the continued growth and development of the northern Australian health service delivery sector.
+A comprehensive report was developed to guide a systematic and collaborative approach to prioritising, delivering, monitoring and evaluating research conducted by the CRCNA and other key stakeholders with an interest in the future of the northern Australian health service delivery sector.

 Developing a broadacre cropping sector in northern Queensland